-The immediate trigger for electric shocks is a “misfiring” in the process of brain and nerve cell communication, known as electrical synapse.
+The immediate trigger for electric shocks is a “misfiring” in the process of brain and nerve cell communication in structures known as electrical synapse.
 This process involves passing incredibly rapid electrical signals to the immediately adjacent cell, and is usually responsible for rapid defensive reflexes.

-Causes of Electric Shocks
+Causes of Electric Shock Sensations

-Other relatively common causes of electric shocks include:
+Other causes of electric shock sensations include:

-Hot flashes.
+- Hot flashes.
 Though hot flashes are not a direct cause, many women report feelings of electric shock immediately preceding a hot flash, leading experts to believe that a connection between the two is highly likely.
 Hot flashes also stem from low estrogen levels.

 Coping with Electric Shock in Head and Body

 Understanding the possible causes of electric shocks in the head and body is the first step towards finding relief.
 If you suffer from this condition, talk to your doctor to find out if electric shocks are a symptom of a larger issue, and together, you can make a plan for managing discomfort that will work for you.
-Click on the following link to learn more about electric shock treatments.